Scientists discover gene associated with muscle strength gain during physical activity – News

 The article, published this Monday (25) in the scientific journal Cell Metabolism, shows that animals without the C18ORF25 gene have poor performance when exercising and weaker muscles.

-The opposite occurs with those who have the C18ORF25 gene, who become more resistant and stronger, but not necessarily bigger.
+The opposite occurs with those who have this gene, who become more resistant and stronger, but not necessarily bigger.

 Study coordinator Benjamin Parker points out in a statement that “identifying this gene could affect how we manage healthy aging.”